List of United States Navy aircraft squadrons: Helicopter Sea Combat (HSC) squadrons

 Helicopter sea combat squadrons fly the MH-60S Seahawk from aircraft carriers, littoral combat ships, amphibious assault ships, logistics ships, command ships and hospital ships.
 Roles the MH-60S is capable of performing include logistics, overwater search and rescue, anti-surface warfare, airborne mine countermeasures, overland combat search and rescue, naval special warfare support, medical evacuation and humanitarian assistance and disaster relief.

 The HSC designation was created in 2005 after the Helicopter Combat Support (HC) squadrons equipped with the H-46 Sea Knight had completed their transitions to the new multi-mission MH-60S Seahawk, and in anticipation of the upcoming transition of the Helicopter Antisubmarine (HS) squadrons from the SH-60F and HH-60H Seahawks to the new MH-60S which began in 2007.
 The ASW capabilities resident in the HS squadrons were lost in the transition but the new HSC squadrons combine the at sea logistics capability of the former Helicopter Combat Support (HC) squadrons with greatly upgraded Combat Search and Rescue, Naval Special Warfare Support and Anti-Surface Warfare capabilities of the former Helicopter Anti-submarine (HS) squadrons.

 The HSC squadrons which were formerly HS squadrons are carrier based and deploy as part of a carrier air wing.
-Carrier based HSC squadrons are comprised of five helicopters.
+Carrier based HSC squadrons are composed of five helicopters each.
 HSC squadrons which were formerly HC squadrons or were newly established are land based "expeditionary" squadrons.
-These squadrons are comprised of between ten and fifteen helicopters which deploy in detachments of between one and three helicopters aboard ships other than aircraft carriers or for land based deployments as required.
-Two of the expeditionary HSC squadrons are capable of deploying mixed detachments of MH-60S and MQ-8C Fire Scout uncrewed aircraft.
+These squadrons are each composed of twelve helicopters which deploy in detachments of between one and three helicopters aboard littoral combat ships, amphibious assault ships, logistics ships, command ships or hospital ships, or for land based deployments as required.

 Carrier air wing squadrons are operationally assigned to their carrier air wing and administratively to a Type Wing (Helicopter Sea Combat Wing Atlantic or Pacific) while expeditionary squadrons and Fleet Replacement Squadrons are assigned only to a type wing which exercises both operational and administrative control over those squadrons.

 The two Fleet Replacement Squadrons are based at Naval Air Station North Island, CA and Naval Station Norfolk, VA.
 Deployable squadrons when not deployed are home-ported at Naval Air Station North Island, CA or Naval Station Norfolk, VA.
 The exception is HSC-12 which is forward deployed to Naval Air Facility Atsugi, Japan with Carrier Air Wing Five.
 Expeditionary squadrons are based at Naval Air Station North Island, CA, Naval Station Norfolk, VA and Andersen Air Force Base, Guam.